CocodriloCAD/Cocodrilo/validatation/Readme.md

 The basis for setting up the geometry is the *Geo*-node within the *MPM*-field.
 Due to the internal data structure of *Cocodrilo*, a lot of information of the modelled problem is entered via the *Geo*-node: the input data from material parameters, boundary conditions and the body-mesh are entered via the *Geo*-node.

 ##### Cantilever beam
-In order to model the cantilever beam, which is depicted in Figure 1, we have to add a *solid*-element.
+In order to model the cantilever beam, which is depicted in Figure 1, we have to add a *solid*-element (see Figure 8).
 However, this element is not an element in the sense of a finite-element, e.g. a plate element with 2 dofs at each corner, but rather an object in the sense of object-oriented-programming which has the mesh, the material and the thickness of the structure, which is to be modelled, as member variables.
+After adding the *solid*-element, a *MPM-Material*- as well as a *MPlane*-field have to be added.
+These are shown in Figures 9 and 10.

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221550075-c992e18d-27a5-4cc2-a193-49205816d817.png">
     <br>
-    <em>Figure 8: the LSA and MPM analysis fields are connected by a line.</em>
+    <em>Figure 8: solid-element icon in "Elements" tab.</em>
 </p>

-After adding the *solid*-element, a *MPM-Material*- as well as a *MPlane*-field have to be added.

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221549704-cd9d943b-44da-43e6-b77b-a39d0ffac3ec.png">
     <br>
-    <em>Figure 8: the LSA and MPM analysis fields are connected by a line.</em>
+    <em>Figure 9: MPM material icon in the "Materials" tab.</em>
 </p>
 For the *MPlane*(=mesh plane)-field click on the section "Mesh":

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221550515-558ef1c6-e860-4be5-91f5-12007b9b39e5.png">
     <br>
-    <em>Figure 8: the LSA and MPM analysis fields are connected by a line.</em>
+    <em>Figure 10: Mesh-plane icon in the "primitives" tab of the "Mesh" tab.</em>
 </p>

-Add all these fields to the plane and connect them as shown in the picture below:
+After adding the three new fields to the canvas, they are connected as shown in Figure 11:

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221551013-b48299e0-be5e-426a-bee3-9904fefad170.png">
     <br>
-    <em>Figure 8: the LSA and MPM analysis fields are connected by a line.</em>
+    <em>Figure 11: fields and connections required for the body element.</em>
 </p>

 To set the width and length of the beam, right click the *B*-node of the *MPlane* field.
 Then the subsequent depicted menu opens: